Learning Lifted STRIPS Models from Action Traces Alone: A Simple, General, and Scalable Solution: Preview

 \section{Preview}

 The intuition for the approach is simple.
 Consider for example the following action trace $\tau$ for the Delivery domain:

 This is an applicable sequence of actions in an instance of the domain where an object $o_1$ is picked from a cell $c$, a move is done from $c$ to cell $c'$, the object is dropped, and picked up again.
-The task is to learn the hidden domain from traces such as this, and this involves learning some predicates, and learning the action schemas for the three domain actions $pick$, $drop$, and $move$, including their effects and preconditions.
+The task is to learn the hidden domain from traces such as this, and this involves learning the predicates and action schemas for the three actions $pick$, $drop$, and $move$ including their effects and preconditions.

 Given traces like $\tau$ drawn from a hidden domain $D$, the new method will address the learning task by considering questions like the following, where the symbol ``\_'' stands for any values (``don't cares''):